DeBakey High School for Health Professions: School uniforms

 Students in the school are required to wear school uniforms.
 In 2010, the school announced that its new uniform code will require students to buy shirts from the parent teacher organization.
 The shirts must have a DeBakey logo.
 This led to protests from students and parents who were unwilling to spend additional money on school-mandated clothes; DeBakey's student body as of that year was 55% free lunch or reduced lunch.
+As of 2024, all students are required to wear medical scrubs in colors corresponding with their grade on days they have health science class.

 Student body

 As of 2013–2014 school year, the school was made up of 59% female and 41% male students.
 Of these, 19% were African American, 42% were Asian, 27% were Hispanic, <1% were Native American, and 10% were White.
 100% of DeBakey students passed the Texas Assessment of Knowledge and Skills.
 In addition, 45% of the students were on free or reduced lunch.

 In 2008 Ouchi characterized the student body as "diverse".
 Deason stated in 1999 that the student body, smaller than that of comprehensive high schools, "creates a family atmosphere"; that year there were 730 students.

 The school offers more than twenty-five clubs.
 Clubs include the newly added European Club, Writing Club, Health Occupation Students of America, BSU (Black Student Union), VISA (Vietnamese International Student Association), OLA (Organization for Latin Americans), DeBakey Music Club, the Filipino American club (Fil-Am), honor societies including chapters of the BETA club, The International Thespian Society, the National Honor Society, Chess Club, and the Hispanic Honor Society.